 Studies have not been done to see how HUMIRA interacts with food.
 If you have questions, talk to your child's doctor.

 Your child should not use HUMIRA if he or she has an allergy to HUMIRA or to any of the ingredients in HUMIRA (including sodium phosphate, sodium citrate, citric acid, mannitol, and polysorbate 80).
-The needle cover on the prefilled syringe contains dry natural rubber.
+The needle cover on the prefilled syringe contains natural rubber latex.
 Tell your child’s doctor if he or she has any allergies to rubber or latex.

 HUMIRA can cause serious side effects, including: